k2-fsa/sherpa/docs/source/ncnn/ios/build-sherpa-ncnn-swift.rst

      Screenshot after finishing the build.

 Congratulations!
 You have successfully built the project.
-Let us run the project by selecting ``Product -> Run``, which is shown in the following
+Run it by selecting ``Product -> Run``, as shown in the following
 screenshot:

   .. figure:: ./pic/run-the-project.png